Skip to content

 Under the covers, to pass "this is my string" from JavaScript to the C Web Assembly function, callC will execute code like this:

-// twrWasmModule member function
+// twrWasmMemory member function

-async putString(sin:string, codePage = codePageUTF8) {
+putString(sin:string, codePage = codePageUTF8) {

 const ru8 = this.stringToU8(sin, codePage); // convert a string to UTF8 encoded characters stored in a Uint8Array

-const strIndex = await this.malloc(ru8.length + 1); // shortcut for: await this.callC(["malloc", ru8.length + 1]);
+const strIndex = this.malloc(ru8.length + 1); // shortcut for: await this.callC(["malloc", ru8.length + 1]);

 this.mem8.set(ru8, strIndex); // mem8 is of type Uint8Array and is the Wasm Module’s Memory